 “Veracity’s special strength is in revealing how to turn the certainty of the past into tomorrow’s most likely and profitable outcomes.”

-Rebecca Kirk is expert in all aspects of maintenance and logistics processes for naval aviation.
+Rebecca Kirk is Veracity Forecasting Group Deputy Leader.
+She is expert in all aspects of maintenance and logistics processes for naval aviation.
 She is relied upon to supplement Veracity’s technical efforts with her unique understanding of Department of Defense policies, procedures, and organizational interplay.
 In a career that spans her initial service as a junior Navy Airman to her commissioning as a Limited Duty Officer, Rebecca has acquired more than 35 years of progressive DoD-related experience.